 Payment systems generate vast amounts of transactional data.
 Efficient data management is essential for reporting, auditing, and business intelligence.

 Modern platforms use a combination of relational databases for transactional integrity and NoSQL databases for scalability.
-Data pipelines and streaming technologies like Apache Kafka enable real-time analytics, allowing businesses to monitor transactions and detect anomalies instantly.
+Data pipelines and streaming technologies such as Apache Kafka enable real-time analytics, allowing businesses to monitor transactions and detect anomalies in real time.

 Analytics also plays a role in improving user experience, optimizing payment flows, and identifying trends in customer behavior.